 These are just three examples of three successful partnerships we have established in the last 12 months.
 Other charities we are developing relationships with include Friends of SPCS in Bangladesh and HART in Uganda

-For some of our earlier grants (the KFF was established in 2014 and occasionally we have funded isolated projects) please visit our 2014 – 2015 archive page.
+For some of our earlier grants (the KFF was established in 2014 and we have funded some isolated projects) please visit our 2014 – 2015 archive page.